openhab/website/addons/bindings/zibase1/readme.md

 Unlike receivers and emitters, scenarios are not representing a device but rules that are stored on the Zibase (using Zodianet cloud interface).

 Using this, you can ask the zibase to launch a scenario via a "sendCommand()" openhab instruction.
-So for Scenarios, the `<value>` parameter is not used.
+So for Scenarios, the &lt;value&gt; parameter is not used.

 #### Example